paulchaum/homepage/docs/widgets/services/cronicle.md

 Learn more about [Cronicle](https://github.com/jhuckaby/Cronicle).

-The Cronicle backup retrieves the total number of success, the number failed events, the last success event date and the last failed event date.
+The Cronicle retrieves the total number of success, the number failed events, the last success event date and the last failed event date.

 Find your API key under `Admin > API Keys tab > Add API Key... > Create Key`.